 Templates in C++ vs Generics in Java

 While building large-scale projects, we need the code to be compatible with any kind of data which is provided to it.
-That is the place where your written code stands above than that of others.
+That is the place where your written code stands above that of others.
 Here what we meant is to make the code you write be generic to any kind of data provided to the program regardless of its data type.
-This is where Generics in Java and the similar in C++ named Template comes in handy.
+This is where Generics in Java and the similar in C++ named Template come in handy.
 While both have similar functionalities, but they differ in a few places.